Skip to content

 • Pros: Simplest scope; fully consistent with Azure-native posture; migration playbooks already exist.

-• Cons: Cuts off the "multi-cloud governance plane" customer pattern; removes a stated vision §1 capability entirely; weakens the federal story where tenants keep AWS or GCP footprints for existing contracts.
+• Cons: Cuts off the "multi-cloud governance plane" customer pattern; removes a stated vision §1 capability entirely; weakens the federal story where tenants keep competing-cloud footprints for existing contracts.

 Option 4 — OSS escape hatch only